Remote work is a particularly hot issue at the moment. It was already a rising trend, increasing by 400% in the past decade.

 They all have different levels of paid subscriptions and free trials.
 Once you sign up, you have access to a huge range of guided meditations, breathing exercises, sleep aids, and other ways to unwind.

 Major change can be stressful, and affects the way people feel and function.
-Give your teams the chance to relax and disengage from work, with a little help from these tools.
+Give your teams the chance to relax and disengage from work by suggesting productive things they can do from home, with a little help from these tools.

 44-47.
 Darebee, Nike Training Club, Freeletics, Down Dog